09ubberboy90/WadThePlanet/README.md

 # WadThePlanet
-Facebook but with planet and 3d
+It's like Facebook, but with more planets.